LailaG112/Exercise-01a-Install-Software/README.md

 BL-MSCH-C220

-I have installed the software on my computer as part of this exercise
+I have installed the software on my computer as a part of the exercise